DataDog/datadog-operator/docs/install-openshift.md

 ![Datadog Operator in the OperatorHub](assets/operatorhub.png)

-3. Specify the namespace to install the Datadog Operator in, you can use `datadog` if you previously created the project or an existing one, e.g. `openshift-operators`:
+3. Specify the namespace to install the Datadog Operator in, you can use `datadog` if you previously created the project or an existing one, such as `openshift-operators`:

 ![Deploy the operator in the datadog namespace](assets/datadognamespace.png)